nazrulislambhat/linux-install/README.md

 Free Download Manager
 WP Local Development
 Deja Dup

 Prerequisites
-Ubuntu operating system
+Ubuntu operating system (Debian Based OS)
 Internet connection
 Usage
-Clone or download this repository to your Ubuntu machine.
+Clone or download this repository to your Ubuntu/POP!\_OS machine.

 Open a terminal and navigate to the downloaded directory.